 The Mediation Process

-Mediation usually begins by meeting with each side individually and preparing for an opening session with everyone present.
-This gives opportunity to understand the needs of a particular party and faciliatation of how to express those interests.
+Mediation usually begins by meeting each side individually and preparing for an opening session with everyone present.
+This gives as opportunity to understand the needs of a particular party and facilitates self-expression of interests and needs.

-Often, small pieces of the puzzle crystallise into points of agreement and can be put aside while other parts are sorted.
-Slowly something usually comes together as to how both parties wish to settle and the full points of agreement may appear.
+Mediation is like a complicated 3D puzzle through which the mediator attempts to guide you.
+Small pieces crystallise into points of agreement which can be put aside while other parts are sorted.
+Slowly something comes together as to how both parties wish to settle and the full points of agreement may appear.